-Finally, don’t forget that you must also pay Social Security and Medicare taxes (the same taxes that employees and employers pay) on your net business income.
+Finally, as a sole proprietor you pay Social Security and Medicare taxes (the same taxes that employees and employers pay) on your net business income.
 This is called self-employment tax and is usually 15.3% of 92.35% of your profit.

 What’s bad about a sole proprietorship?

-The main reason why many freelancers abandon the sole proprietorship form of doing business is because they want to avoid personal liability.
-What does that mean?
-We’ll break it down for you.
+The main reason many freelancers abandon the sole proprietorship is because they want to avoid personal liability.

-Because the sole proprietor and the business are one and the same, a sole proprietor is going to be held personally liable for all debts and liabilities.
+Because the sole proprietor and the business are one, a sole proprietor is held personally liable for all debts and liabilities.

-Translation: a business creditor, whether that’s an individual or a company that you owe money to, can go after all of your personal and business assets to get what you owe them if you can’t pay them.
-This may include your personal bank accounts, car, and even your house, as a few examples.
-Yikes!
+Translation: a business creditor, which is an individual or a company that you owe money, can go after all of your personal and business assets to get what you owe them.
+This could include your personal bank accounts, cars, and even your house.

-Similarly, a personal creditor, who would be an individual or a company that you owe money to after purchasing personal items, will be able to go after your business’s assets.
-Those might include your business bank account and equipment, as a couple of examples.
-Double yikes!
+Similarly, a personal creditor, which is an individual or company that you owe money to after buying personal items, could go after your business’s assets.
+Those could include your business bank account and equipment.

-To top if all off, if you’re involved in a business-related lawsuit, you’ll be personally liable in that case as well if you operate as a sole proprietor.
+To top if all off, if you’re involved in a business-related lawsuit, you’ll be personally liable if you operate as a sole proprietor.

 Want some more information on sole proprietorships?
 Read through our Freelancer’s Guide to Sole Proprietorships in California

 In a partnership, the partners contribute money, property, or services.
-In return, they get a share of the profits, if any.
+In return, they get a share of the profits.